-Applicants must request the following recommendations, all to be submitted by the designated adults by the application deadline (November 9, 2022 at 8:00 pm ET).
+Applicants must request the following recommendations, all to be submitted by the designated adults by the application deadline (November 8, 2023 at 8:00 pm ET).
 Recommendations are confidential and will not be shared with student entrants.
 All recommendations and transcripts must be shared in the Regeneron STS application portal.
 Students should ask each recommender for their preferred email for recommendations, so that requests by multiple students do not span multiple email accounts.

 - Educator Recommendation (up to 2) - O Educator Recommendation should be completed online by the person with the most knowledge of the student in an academic setting and of their scientific potential.
 Students may choose a teacher from any year of high school, a non-science teacher, and if they choose to submit two of this type of recommendation, may select a coach or other type of advisor as the second Educator Recommender. - Project Recommendation (up to 2) - Project Recommendation should be completed online by the person closest to the student's research.
 The head of a lab should only complete this if they worked with the student closely. - Project Recommenders might be asked to provide information and documentation about projects involving humans and vertebrate animals. - High School Report - O Talk to or email your guidance counselor and let them know that you will be emailing them with instructions from our online system regarding your high school transcript.
 The form should be completed online by a counselor or administrator.
 Official high school transcripts must be uploaded in this section.
 Counselors must upload transcripts in the high school report as PDFs.
 Mailed, hard copies are not accepted.
-Current semester grades are not needed. - O Counselors are now asked to complete a series of school profile questions just once for all of their entrants, rather than for each entrant.
+Current semester grades are not needed. - Counselors are now asked to complete a series of school profile questions just once for all of their entrants, rather than for each entrant.
 We hope this will save time.
-Counselors only need to do this once, then upload each transcript. - Students who would like to submit a second transcript from a college course may now submit these on their own via the online application.
+Counselors only need to do this once, then upload each transcript. - O Students who would like to submit a second transcript from a college course may now submit these on their own via the online application.

 Students are encouraged to request recommendations early in the application process through the online system.
 Recommenders receive an email invitation and are prompted to create a password to complete and submit forms online.
 Students are responsible for the timely receipt of transcripts and recommendations.
+Students and recommenders are encouraged to visit the application website for FAQs that include troubleshooting tips and more in-depth answers to common questions about the recommendation process.